 1. CRUISE WITH DOLPHINS

 Spend some time hanging out with one of our favorite local sea creatures as you sail down the Atlantic Ocean on a two-hour cruise with Myrtle Beach Dolphin Cruises.
 Book a ride on one of their two vessels, Sea Screamer and Sea Thunder, to catch glimpses of wild bottlenose dolphins.
 Myrtle Beach Dolphin Tours guarantee dolphin sightings; you’ll even get free pass to ride again if the dolphins decide they don’t want to play.

 2. GRAB A JET SKI (& HOLD ON TIGHT!)

 Rev up your experience on the Atlantic Ocean by renting jet skis for the family at Action Water Sportz.
 Jet skis are easy to use and always exciting, and here, all kids under the age of 16 can ride as long as they’re accompanied by an adult.
 Rent by the half-hour and explore on your own, or pick a tour led by expert local guides.
 The waters off North Myrtle Beach remain relatively warm during the fall, so a few splashes during a jet-ski ride won’t put a damper on your day.

 3. PADDLE THE COAST

 Rent paddleboards or kayaks to explore the coast by water.
 With Great Escapes Kayak Expeditions, families can go on several tours.
 A favorite option is a three-hour kayak tour to Waites Island, one of the few remaining barrier islands of South Carolina’s coast.
 They also offer a two-hour kayak tour through the Cherry Grove Marsh.
-Along the way, keep your eyes open for indiginous water birds like blue herons, egrets, ospreys.
+Along the way, keep your eyes open for indigenous water birds like blue herons, egrets, ospreys.
 If you’re lucky, you may even spot some bald eagles!